Maurice Jones-Drew: 2006 season

 In the beginning, he was used mostly for kick-off returns, but he eventually became the Jaguars' primary third-down running back, behind Taylor.
-After a relatively slow start, Jones-Drew suddenly exploded.
 Against the Colts on December 10, Jones-Drew set a franchise record with 166 rushing yards and 303 all-purpose yards, which included a 93-yard kickoff return for touchdown.
+He was named AFC Special Teams Player of the Week for Week 14.
 He had already broken Jaguars team records by scoring at least one rushing touchdown in eight consecutive games (the previous record was four straight games) and by gaining 2,250 all-purpose yards.

 Jones-Drew finished third in the NFL in both kickoff returns (27.7 yd avg) and touchdowns scored (16).
 He was also one of only two players in the NFL to score at least one touchdown rushing, receiving, and returning kicks (Reggie Bush was the other).
 Jones-Drew also led all AFC running backs in scrimmage yards per touch.
 Narrowly missing 1,000 yards for the season, his rushing average of 5.7 yds per carry was first in the NFL for backs with 100 attempts and was the highest for an NFL running back since Barry Sanders averaged 6.1 yards per rush in 1997.
 In addition, he had the third-most all-purpose yards of any rookie in history.
-He was nominated five different times for NFL Rookie of the Week in 2006.
-One NFL scout said: "Jones-Drew should be rookie of the year.
-He's got the biggest legs for a shorter guy and way more power than anybody gives him credit for.
-And he's got outstanding speed.
-He's just a little dynamo."

 He finished tied for second in the balloting for Offensive Rookie of the Year, awarded to quarterback Vince Young of the Tennessee Titans.